-The South Pier in South Shields is a large pier which, along with the North Pier, protects the Tyne estuary and keeps the River Tyne navigable for commercial shipping and pleasure boats.
-Construction started in 1854 and was not fully completed until 1895.
-The pier is made out of rock-faced sandstone and concrete blocks which were taken from the nearby Trow Quarry and transported by rail (remains of the railway track are still visible on the pier today).
+The South Pier in South Shields is a large pier which, along with the North Pier, protects the Tyne estuary from bad weather and keeps the River Tyne navigable for commercial shipping and pleasure boats.
+Construction of the pier started in 1854 but was not fully completed until 1895.
+The pier is made out of rock-faced sandstone and concrete blocks which were taken from the nearby Trow Quarry and transported by rail (remains of the railway tracks are still present on the pier today).
 The pier is approximately one mile (1.6 kilometers) in length.

 General Information and Directions

 There is easily accessible parking at the base of the pier, although there is a charge to park all day and the car park is locked at night.
 South Shields is easily accessible via the A1 and A194 from the north and south.
 The postcode for the pier is NE33 2JX for satnav users.
 Be advised that in summer the pier itself and the surrounding area can get very busy indeed with both mackerel anglers and tourists during the summer months.

 Rigs and Bait